-In this lesson students will create a game that tells the story of Bill Boeing and Eddie Hubbard’s first international flight to deliver mail from Seattle to Vancouver, Canada.
-Students will explore several Scratch techniques as they reflect on the history of flight technologies in Canada.
+In this lesson learners will create a game that tells the story of Bill Boeing and Eddie Hubbard’s first international flight to deliver mail from Vancouver to Seattle.
+Learners will explore several Scratch techniques as they reflect on the history of flight technologies in Canada.

 We’ve built a series of tutorial videos to help you learn how to teach Canada Learning Code lessons!
 Each lesson is broken down into its own video tutorial and accompanies the step by step instructions on the lessons page.

 From canvas and wood to materials for space, Boeing has continued to invent and engineer ways to extend human abilities.
 Programming, engineering, and mechanics are all ways that we can extend our abilities and make the impossible possible.

 The first international airmail was delivered by Boeing in a flight from Vancouver to Seattle in May 1919.
 Throughout the 1920s Boeing played a significant role in expanding the airline industry through developing multiple airplane models including fighter planes, transports, and more.